Lloyd Robert Borrett

 Rural Communications

-The are problems with communications in rural areas that are unique, and interesting to try and overcome.
+The are problems with communications in rural areas of Australia that are unique, and interesting to try and overcome.

 Telephone Access